 What if I want to stay overnight?

-Total: $1,800.
-This does not factor in fish processing costs, lunch costs, or a tip for your captain!Contact Us to Book!
+TOTAL: $1,800 for the boat (Does not factor in fish processing costs, lunch costs or tip for your captain)Contact Us to Book!

 Coldwater Alaska provides water taxi and guided tours throughout the Kachemak Bay.
-We operate year round, offering access to the bay and the surrounding areas for those who seek to adventure, transport goods, or otherwise get out and see this amazing part of Alaska.
+We offer access to the bay and the surrounding areas for those who seek to adventure, transport goods, or otherwise get out and see this amazing part of Alaska.

 © By Coldwater AK.
 All Rights Reserved.